-- generator functions (the functions, where next values are yielded).
+- generator functions (functions in which subsequent values are yielded).

 We've already seen how

-async can be used in Kotlin, but it will be explained in detail in the chapter Coroutine builders.
+async can be used in Kotlin, but this will be explained in detail in the Coroutine builders chapter.
 Instead of generators, Kotlin provides a sequence builder - a function used to create a sequence1.

 A Kotlin sequence is a similar concept to a collection (like

-Due to those characteristics, it makes a lot of sense to define a builder, where next elements are calculated and "yielded" on demand.
-We define it using function
+Due to these characteristics, it makes a lot of sense to define a builder where subsequent elements are calculated and "yielded" on demand.
+We define it using the

-yield function, to produce next elements of this sequence.
+yield function to produce the next elements of this sequence.

 sequencefunction here is a small DSL.
-Its argument is a lambda expression with a receiver, which means that it changes the meaning of the
+Its argument is a lambda expression with a receiver (

 yield.
 When we call